 Whatever your age and the condition of your hair, you can improve its health by avoiding harsh chemicals and treating it gently.

 Some final words of wisdom: As you encounter these and other changes, remember that the passage of time has myriad benefits.
-As they get older, many women relish things like not needing to think about birth control and the freedom that comes from having kids out of the house.
-You may also notice a shift in your attitudes, such as letting go of the need to please others.
-And your may find that this is a time to reconnect with your true passions and joys.
+As you get older, you may relish things like not needing to think about birth control and the freedom that comes from having kids out of the house.
+You may notice a shift in your attitude, such as letting go of the need to please others.
+And you may find that this is a time to reconnect with your true passions and joys.
 Overall, older people are more conscientious, agreeable, and happier than their midlife counterparts.